pilotmm/fusedwind-dev/docs/turbine_geometry_and_structure.rst

 * *te_DPs*: DPs enclosing the trailing edge reinforcements.
 * *cap_DPs*: indices that enclose the two spar caps.
 * *dominant_regions*: indices of regions that overwrite colliding regions
-* *struct_angle*: The angle between the reference plane and the rotor plane, defined positive nose up.
+* *struct_angle*: The angle relative to the rotor plane that the blade is rotated with before placing the webs vertically, defined positive nose down.
 Note that this angle is independent of the aerodynamic twist, and is purely used to place the webs and main laminates.

 The schematic below shows a blade cross section with the above quantities.
-The reference plane that the caps and webs are placed relative to is a vertical plane starting at the blade root, ending at the blade tip.

 .. _bladestructure_spline-fig: